extremeshok/clamav-unofficial-sigs/README.md

 ### Systemd
 * Copy all files in the systemd folder to /etc/systemd

-### Advanced Config Overwrites
+### Advanced Config Overrides
-Create the file /etc/clamav-unofficial-sigs.conf.override and specify your own config options which will aways overridde the default config file options.
+master.conf -> os.conf -> user.conf or your-specified-config.config
-This is to allow certain settings to survive updates/changes of the main config file.
+This is to allow certain settings to survive updates/changes of the main config file and to allow for specific os.conf files to ease initial setup

 #### Check if signature are being loaded
 **Run the following command to display which signatures are being loaded by clamav